umutsevdi/brauzer/README.md

 ### Status

-This project is currently work in progress.
+This project is currently a work in progress.
 #### To-do List:

 - [x] TCP Session Management